alexcarpenter/alexcarpenter.me/src/content/jobs/clerk.md

   - Floating UI
 ---

-UI Engineer apart of the SDK Infra team, currently working on our UI Components and Dashboard UI.
+UI Engineer apart of the SDK team, currently working on our UI Components and Dashboard UI.